Kodaikanal Tour Packages

 The collector of Madurai Vere Leving constructed several roads and dug the lake.
 The climate is quite ideal for blossoms to bloom and the Pambar stream provides excellent water.
 One of the world’s oldest solar observatories (1899) is also located here.

-The best times for traveling there are from April to June and from September to October.
+Kodaikanal tour is best to visit during the time of April to June and from September to October.

 Fairy Falls, Silver Cascade, Glen Falls and Bear Shola Falls are the main falls that serve as good picnic spots.
 Bear Shola Falls is about 1.5 km from the lake and can be reached by a picturesque ragged path.
 Silver cascade is on the ghat road to Madurai 8 km from Kodaikanal.
 The other falls are also within walking distance from the lake.
 They are beautiful and charming as their names indicate.